-Aperia Technologies, Inc. ("Aperia") is writing to inform you of a recent data security incident that may have resulted in an unauthorized access to your sensitive personal information.
-At this time, we are unaware of any fraudulent misuse of your personal information.
-However, we take the security of your personal information seriously and wanted to provide you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your information.
+Washington County Hospital and Nursing Home ("WCH") is writing to inform you of a recent data security incident that may have resulted in an unauthorized access to your sensitive personal information.
+While we are unaware of any fraudulent misuse of your personal information at this time, we are providing you with details about the incident, steps we are taking in response, and resources available to help you protect against the potential misuse of your information.